-Is there a better place to be lost than among the twisting alleyways of Mykonos, wandering among the whitewashed buildings with no idea of what awaits around the next corner?
-I hadn't intended to discover the answer to this question but as it turned out that was exactly what we were meant to do on this idyllic Greek island.
+Is there a better place to be lost than among the twisting alleyways of Mykonos, wandering among whitewashed buildings with no idea of what lies around the next corner?
+I hadn't intended to discover the answer to this question but it turned out that was what we were meant to do on this idyllic Greek island.

 The day started uneventfully as our family disembarked from our ship and headed for Mykonos town.
 We splashed around on the small beach as we walked into town and casually strolled the waterfront pausing to poke around in some of the little shops selling knickknacks, souvenirs and jewellery.
 Katie wasn't feeling well after a mishap the day before and the scorching heat wasn't helping the situation so my husband left to escort her back to the ship.
 We agreed on a meeting time and place and Emma and I set off in search of the island's famous windmills.
 They were marked quite clearly on our map but anyone familiar with my sense of direction and map-reading skills knows that this story isn't going to end well.